 The lack of on-board Wi-Fi, and very limited cell phone coverage due to the remoteness of the region, means you can simply sit back or while away your time admiring the dramatic views from the observation car, which has an open-air deck, drink in hand.
 There is also a stylish lounge car to relax.

-There are 14 suites, 16 twin cabins, and five bunk bed cabins.
+There are 35 cabins, 9 suite cabins, 17 twin bed cabins and 9 bunk bed cabins.
 You cain will welcome you with a floral bouquet and chilled bottle of champagne.
-The deluxe double bed cabins are 13.1m2, featuring a plush double-bed and cozy seating area .
-The junior double bed cabins are also 13.1m2, with a double bed and seating area with two chairs and a table.
-The twin bed cabins are 7.4m2 with comfy seating in the day, which stweards convert into two ground-level single beds come night.
-The cozy bunk bed cabins are 5.5m2, featuring a long seating area which transforms into a comfortable upper and lower level single bed.
+The suite cabins are 13.1m2, featuring a plush double-bed and cozy seating area.
+The twin bed cabins are 7.5m2 with comfy seating in the day, which stweards convert into two ground-level single beds come night.
+The bunk bed cabins are 5.5m2, featuring a long seating area which transforms into a comfortable upper and lower-level single bed.

 Menus have been created by the chefs at Belmond Hotel Monasterio in Cusco using fresh, seasonal ingredients, served in the dining cars.
 All meals and beverages, including alcohol, are included.